Lakhs of mothers blessing me today: PM Modi, says women of new India breaking the glass ceiling | Politics

 The prime minister said his government has made all kinds of efforts to strengthen women's SHGs in the last eight years.

-''Today, over eight crore women are associated with SHGs and the government aims to get at least one woman from each poor family on SHGs,'' the PM said.
+He said more than eight crore women are associated with SHGs and the government aims to get at least one woman from each poor family on SHGs.

 ''To ensure the role of women in the rural economy and to explore new possibilities for them, the government is continuously working.
 Products made by them are being provided to a larger market through the 'One-district-one-product' scheme,'' PM Modi said.